9800 Wilshire Blvd, Beverly Hills, CA 90212

 9700 Wilshire Blvd., Beverly Hills

-Acupuncturist Mona Dan runs her own spa in Beverly Hills, and has recently opened a second location in West Hollywood.
+Acupuncturist Mona Dan runs her own spa in Beverly Hills, and has recently opened additional locations in West Hollywood and inside the Beverly Hills Neiman Marcus.
 You can see her for a single acupuncture session or buy a pack of five or ten sessions.
 Clients also come to Vie Healing for bodywork—massage, cupping, Reiki—and the rejuvenating variations of peels and facials.
 You can also sometimes catch intuitive energy healer and Reiki master Kelsey Patel if she’s in town.

 West Coast Music